Maya-Yagan/Elevvo-pathways-internship/task4/README.md

     ```bash
     npm run dev
 4. Open the local URL shown in your terminal (e.g. http://localhost:5173) in your browser.
-5. Scroll down to see the smooth section animations in action.

 ---

 Created as part of my front-end learning tasks.